JustinGOSSES/justingosses-website/data/authors/default.md

 - Open source geospatial tools
 - Natural Language Processing
 - Sharing at Scale:
-    - This includes questions like comparing different benefits and costs of open data catalogs, APIs, and dashboards; code citation tooling as a way to change its cultural value; group membership and behaviors in open source that impact how science is done; different incentives and participation drivers between inner source and open source; platform and tooling effects on code sharing; and code dependencies as reusable metadata and a metaphor for developer skills.
+    - This includes questions like the costs and benefits for administration and user experience of different open data interfaces across catalogs, APIs, and dashboards; code citation tooling as a way to change its cultural value; group membership and behaviors in open source that impact how science is done; different incentives and participation drivers between inner source and open source; platform and tooling effects on code sharing; and code dependencies as reusable metadata and a metaphor for developer skills.

+## Professional History
+I have been a Program Manager, Data Scientist, Software Developer, and Geoscientist.

+Currently, I work at Microsoft as a Senior Program Manager focused on improving the <a href='https://innersourcecommons.org/'>inner source</a> experience, or use and reuse of code across organizational boundaries.

+I previously worked as a NASA contractor, supporting NASA’s Office of the Chief Information Officer’s Transformation & Data division in two roles.

+(1.)
+As Principal Data Scientist data analytics team, I worked on projects that leverage modern data science, data visualization, and machine-learning approaches to solve client problems and help speed adoption of the latest tools.
+In the earliest form of the role, I focused on providing advise, consulting, and prototypes for internal NASA customers in finance, human resources, facilities, space technology, and other domains.
+Later on, I worked on enterprise level processes and tooling for data warehousing, data analytics, data catalogs, and metadata standards.
+I’ve done machine-learning projects in NLP (natural language processing), automated speech recognition, image recognition, as well as with tabular data in different forms.

+(2.)
+I was also the technical program manager for Open-Innovation program, responsible for sharing NASA’s open data and open source code through the public facing websites data.nasa.gov, code.nasa.gov, api.nasa.gov, github.com/nasa as well as the programs and infrastructure to support internal-facing inner source activities.

+Before NASA, I worked as a geoscientist for BP and got to dig into data to answer questions that drove business questions across Canada, U.S., and Brazil.
+Towards the end of my time there I also got to use code to build solutions that domain specific software applications couldn't be twisted into answering via graphics user interfaces alone.

 ## Recent Talks